tommy-mor/go-valve-query/README.md

 - Run `go build -o go-valve-query` to compile the binary.

 ## License
+This is a fork/adaptation of https://github.com/babashka/pod-babashka-go-sqlite3, which had this license:

-Copyright © 2020-2021 Michiel Borkent and Rahul De TODO? not sure what do to for this...
+Copyright © 2020-2021 Michiel Borkent and Rahul De

 License: [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause)